OGKebabEater/shibewallet/README.md

-Dogewallet- The New and Improved Version- Made for the Shibes by the Shibes
+Shibewallet- The New and Improved Version- Made for the Shibes by the Shibes
 ----------------------------------
 The remastering of the Original Doughwallet Wallet for IOS